MarinaRuizSO/sentinel_sat_public/README.md

-Python code to automatically download data from the sentinelhub website from a .csv file.
+Python3 code to automatically download data from the sentinelhub website from a .csv file.

 1. `polygon_csv_to_pd_landslides.py`: Takes in a .csv file, sorts the useful columns and transforms into pandas dataframe and creates shorter .csv file.